Talking with Your Health Care Team

 Let your doctor know your concerns about costs.
 Your health care team wants to know if you're worried about finances for your cancer treatment so they can help you find ways to manage them.
 For more details on this topic, see Managing Costs and Medical Information.

 Don't worry if your questions seem silly or don't make sense.
 All your questions are important and deserve an answer.
 It's okay to ask the same question more than once.
 It's also okay to ask your doctor to use simpler words and explain terms that are new to you.
 To make sure you understand, use your own words to repeat back what you heard the doctor say.

-Take someone with you when you see the doctor.
+Take someone with you when you go to the doctor.
 Ask a family member or friend to go with you when you see your doctor.
 This person can help by listening, taking notes, and asking questions.
 If you can't find someone to go with you, ask your doctor if he or she will talk with a friend or family member over the phone.

 Let your doctor know how you like to receive news.
 Tell your doctor how you like to hear updates and information about your cancer.
 For example, do you want it all at once or gradually as you go through treatment?
 Do you want all the details or just the main facts?
 It's also very important to let your health care team know which family members or friends they can share information with and when.